House of Balloons / Glass Table Girls: Music and lyrics

 The song is a two-part track.
 In the first part, "House of Balloons", the Weeknd sings about a party he is at in his "Happy House".
-It is an R&B song built around a sample of "Happy House" by the British band Siouxsie and the Banshees.
+It is an R&B song built around a sample of "Happy House" by the British post-rock band Siouxsie and the Banshees.
 McKinney stated that he initially conceived the beat for the song in 2008, intending it for Santigold before he played it to the Weeknd.
 The song has the Weeknd sing about a party, unconvincingly telling the listener that it is "happy here, in a happy house".
 While ranking the Weeknd's best beat switches, Billboards Bianca Gracie wrote about the first part's overall sound: "[a] rattling bassline, sharp synths, and [his falsetto]" mimicks the high of "whatever narcotic."

-Roughly three and a half minutes into the track, the track's instrumental switches to its second song, "Glass Table Girls", with the sample from "Happy House" replaced by a much darker beat, described by Billboard as "brute percussion and low-end churn".
-The verse features the Weeknd mixing rapping and low-pitch singing about doing coke, sleeping with another person's girlfriend, and themes of sex.
+Around three and a half minutes into the track, the track's instrumental switches to its second song, "Glass Table Girls", with the sample from "Happy House" replaced by a much darker beat, described by Billboard as "brute percussion and low-end churn".
+The verse features the Weeknd mixing rapping and low-pitch singing about doing cocaine, sleeping with another person's girlfriend, and themes of sex.
 Impact described the Weeknd as being "completely gone" by the end.